lupyuen/nuttx-tinyemu/README.md

 ## NuttX VirtIO Driver

-NuttX VirtIO Driver is based on OpenAMP with MMIO.
+NuttX VirtIO Driver is based on OpenAMP with MMIO...

 - [Running NuttX with VirtIO on QEMU](https://www.youtube.com/watch?v=_8CpLNEWxfo)